ReshmaNov1995/Jenkins/Jenkins_Notes.md

 Apply & Save.

 100 to 200 Testcase will run using jenkins.
-Allure will integrated in k=jenkins, It will send report, Log in mail.
+Allure will integrated in jenkins, It will send report, Logs in mail.